Humane Law Enforcement

 EDUCATING PET OWNERS

 The Humane Officer Department at the Sioux Falls Area Humane Society plays a critical role in addressing cruelty to animals in our community.
-With three officers, the humane officer department receives no government or agency funding.

 The SFAHS humane officers work specifically in the communities that surround the Sioux Falls area.
 Any humane enforcement or need within the Sioux Falls city limits are handled by Sioux Falls City Animal Control.OUR OFFICERS' ROLE IN THE COMMUNITY

 Our humane law enforcement officers serve counties that surround Sioux Falls, South Dakota.
 Officers also assist authorities in other areas as requested.
 Officers respond to concerns about reported animal cruelty, as well as cases referred by other law enforcement agencies.

 Our officers usually spend several hours a day out in the field, responding to calls.
 Their main daily task is to respond to potential situations of animals cruelty and educate the public on how to provide responsible care for their pets.Issues our officers investigate include: